All Products

 notAfter=Jan 10 06:44:34 2026 GMT

-When you use kubectl to access a new IP address assigned to the Server Load Balancer (SLB) instance of the Kubernetes API server in a cluster, the access failed and the Error while proxying request: x509: certificate is valid for xxx or Unable to connect to the server: x509: certificate is valid for xxx error is prompted.
+This error occurs when you bind a new IP address to the Server Load Balancer (SLB) instance for the API server. kubectl commands targeting the new IP fail with Error while proxying request: x509: certificate is valid for xxx or Unable to connect to the server: x509: certificate is valid for xxx.

 Important